An Extension of Fast Iterative Shrinkage-thresholding to Riemannian Optimization for Sparse Principal Component Analysis: Extending FISTA to Riemannian Optimization

 where the first replacement guarantees that $R_{x_{k+1}}^{-1}(x_k)$ is a tangent vector in $\T_{x_{k+1}}\M$.

-Furthermore, since we are dealing with a non-convex optimization problem, the convergence of the Riemannian version of \eqref{eq:APG} is not guaranteed, even for the convergence to a stationary point as the function value of the iterate does not monotonically decrease. \whcomm{[an accumulation point or a stationary point?]}{} Therefore, a safeguard strategy is introduced in Algorithm~\ref{alg:ARPG} to monitor the progress of the algorithm in every $N$ iterations.
-Whenever the safeguard rule is violated, the algorithm will be restarted.
+Furthermore, since we are dealing with a non-convex optimization problem, the convergence of the Riemannian version of \eqref{eq:APG} is not guaranteed, even for the convergence to a stationary point as the function value of the iterate does not monotonically decrease. \whcomm{[an accumulation point or a stationary point?]}{} Therefore, a safeguard strategy \kw{via restarting} is introduced in Algorithm~\ref{alg:ARPG} to monitor the progress of the algorithm in every $N$ iterations.
+Whenever the safeguard rule is violated, the algorithm will be restarted. \kw{It is worth noting that the idea of restarting has also been used in the Euclidean setting to suppresses the oscillatory behaviour of the accelerated proximal gradient methods, see for example the work of O'Donoghue\cite{DC2015AdapFISTA}.}

 When we apply Algorithm~\ref{alg:ARPG} to the sparse PCA problem \eqref{eq:sparsePCA}, the computation of the retraction is already given in \eqref{eq:computeRetraction}.
 To compute the inverse of the retraction we first note that $R_X^{-1}(Y)$ exists when $Y$ is not far from $X$ owing to the local diffeomorphism property of retraction.
 Letting $\eta_X=R_X^{-1}(Y)$, by \eqref{eq:polar}, we have $\eta_X = YS-X$ for $S=(I_p+\eta_X^T\eta_X)^{1/2}$.
 Combining the fact $\eta_X\in\T_X\St(p,n)$ and \eqref{eq:tangent} yields